turingschool/trvrsl/docs/Speakers.md

 ## Nickolas Means
 ![Nickolas Means](/speakers/nickolas-means.jpg)
 Nickolas Means loves nothing more than a story of engineering triumph (except maybe a story of engineering disaster).
-When he's not stuck in a Wikipedia loop reading about plane crashes, he leads the engineering team at Muve Health, helping build software to improve the joint replacement experience for patients and caregivers.
+When he’s not stuck in a Wikipedia loop reading about plane crashes, he spends his days as a Senior Engineering Manager at GitHub.
 He works remotely from Austin, TX, and spends most of his spare time hanging out with his wife and kids, going for a run, or trying to brew the perfect cup of coffee.

 - [Twitter Link](https://twitter.com/nmeans)